zalenix/portaldocs/portal-sdk/generated/top-blades-resourcemenublade.md

 }
 ```

 The following object is populated and sent to the `getMenuConfig` method.
-If you would like to see more properties added here, reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Resource Sample Needs More Properties ">Ibiza Menu Blade</a>.
+If you would like to see more properties added here, reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Resource%20Sample%20Needs%20More%20Properties%20">Ibiza Menu Blade</a>.

 ```ts
 /**